During the Civil War there were two green uniformed

 with rapidity, just what a skirmish line needed for effective work".

-They were open sighted, shot a .52 caliber conical ball, using a
+open sighted, shot a .52 caliber conical ball, using a linen or "skin"

 Though these rifles were equipped for using a primer